Site logo

 • Lifespan: Dun horses can enjoy a lifespan of 25 to 30 years, which is common among domesticated horses.

 • Colors: The Dun color spectrum includes shades from light, sandy yellow to a rich, mousey brown.
-What sets Dun horses apart are the primitive markings, such as a darker dorsal stripe running down the spine, horizontal stripes on the legs, and sometimes a shoulder stripe or shadow.
+What sets Dun horses apart are the primitive markings, such as a darker buckskin dorsal stripe running down the spine, horizontal stripes on the legs, and sometimes a shoulder stripe or shadow.

 • Uses: Duns excel in various disciplines from western and endurance riding to dressage and jumping.
 Their calm demeanor and intelligence also make them excellent family and trail horses.